aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L02_Implement_and_manage_storage_for_AVD_ADDS.md

 1. On the **Basics** tab of the **Create storage account** blade, select **Review**, wait for the validation process to complete, and then select **Create**.

 1. Monitor the deployment status on the deployment page.
 In a minute or so, you should see a confirmation of the successful deployment.
-Select Go to resource (2).
+Select **Go to resource**.
 This action will redirect you to the page.

    ![](./images/05.png)